NEST Exam Pattern 2026: Marking Scheme, Mode of Exam, Subjects & Scores

 240

-Note: Please be advised that when the NEST 2025 merit list is being prepared, only the top three sections will be taken into account.
+Note: It must be noted that when the NEST 2026 merit list is being prepared, only the top three sections will be taken into account.
 180 marks will be used to calculate the effective marks.

-Aspirants can check the NEST paper pattern according to section-wise from the below table.
+Aspirants can check the NEST paper pattern according to section-wise from the table below.

 Section